-Eliciting consumer trust is a key component in consumer markets, and trust and persuasion go together.
-The world-renowned psychologist Robert Cialdini is famous for his work on persuasion.
-Cialdini’s seminal work shows how small tweaks in environment and rhetoric can significantly impact consumers’ information processing and decision making.
-Along these lines, the marketing and sales literature provides abundant tips and insights for salespeople who wish to elicit consumer trust.
-Naturally, this allows salespeople to gain expertise in persuasion and manipulation.
+Eliciting consumer trust is a key component in consumer markets, and trust and persuasion work in tandem.
+The seminal work of the renowned psychologist Robert Cialdini on persuasion shows how small tweaks in environment and rhetoric can significantly affect consumers’ information processing and decision-making.
+Consistent with Cialdini’s observations, marketing and sales literature aimed at salespeople offers abundant tips and insights for eliciting consumer trust and enables salespeople to gain expertise in persuasion and manipulation.

-At the same time, the literature also indicates that people are bad at detecting lies.
-Generally speaking, there is not much evidence to support people’s capability to find out whether they are being manipulated.
-This incompetence is further exacerbated by people’s overconfidence in their ability to detect lies.
-In essence, therefore, while people may believe they are able to detect lies, the evidence suggests to the contrary.
+Along with people’s natural tendency to trust, according to the literature, people are not good in at detecting lies.
+Not only is there little evidence that people are capable of detecting lies, but people’s overconfidence in their ability to detect lies further exacerbates the effect of this underlying deficit.
+Therefore, while people may believe that they are able to detect lies, the evidence suggests the contrary.

-Moreover, in many markets, consumers are one-shotters while sellers are repeats players.
-In our context, sellers repeat the same types of conversations again and again, and thus become good at them.
-They learn–or due to self-selection, know from the very beginning–how to elicit consumer trust and persuade others.
-Consumers, however, are likely to witness only a handful of such interactions and are therefore no expert in sales communication.
-This makes consumers even less able to detect misleading statements.
+Moreover, in many markets, consumers are one-time actors, one-stoppers, while sellers are repeat players.
+In the context of oral representations, sellers repeat the same types of conversations again and again, and thus become adept at them and more effect over time.
+They learn–or know from the outset–how to elicit consumer trust and persuade others.
+Consumers, however, are likely to be party to only a handful of such interactions and therefore do develop any expertise in sales communication, thus rendering them even less able to detect misleading statements.

-Research in the area of marketing discusses extensively how various attributes of salespeople can unconsciously affect consumers.
-Experimental research, for instance, shows how irrelevant factors such as eye contact and empathy can increase selling.
-Other experimental studies have shown the impact of emotional manipulation on consumers’ ability to process the information.
-Other empirical studies documented how adopting a visible form of listening could facilitate consumer trust and influence purchasing decisions.
+Research in the field of marketing devotes extensive attention to how various attributes of salespeople can unconsciously affect consumers.
+For example, experimental research shows how factors not directly relevant to the sale, such as eye contact and empathy, can increase sales.
+Other experimental studies have shown the impact of emotional manipulation on consumers’ ability to process information.
+Other empirical studies have documented how adopting a visible manner of listening can facilitate consumer trust and influence purchasing decisions.

-Taken together, we propose the following two insights.
-First, most of these studies document behaviors which typifies oral interactions.
-It would be next to impossible for a salesperson to create empathy, listen actively to her customers, or manipulate consumers’ emotion utilizing language cues using written documents.
-This, once again, highlights the importance of monitoring oral promises.
-Second, the documented techniques do not necessarily involve deception.
-Yet, they can be manipulative and distract consumers’ attention from the objective or practical aspects and qualities of the goods or services at stake.
-The lack of effective monitoring of such interpersonal interactions makes the possibility of misleading oral deals highly likely.
-As we will see below, these two insights serve as a starting point for much of the subsequent analysis.
+This body of evidence from a number of fields leads to two insights.
+First, most of these studies document behaviors typical of oral interactions.
+It would be next to impossible for a salesperson to create empathy, listen actively to customers, or manipulate consumers’ emotions solely by utilizing language cues in written documents.
+Second, while the documented sales and persuasion techniques do not necessarily involve deception, they can still be manipulative and distract consumers’ attention from the objective or practical aspects and qualities of the goods or services being considered.
+Given the powerful effect of these interpersonal interactions, the possibility that transactions may be entered into as the result of misleading oral understandings is highly likely in the absence of effective monitoring.
+These insights serve as the basis for much of the proceeding analysis.

 Beyond Persuasion: Cognitive Biases

 The mechanisms that lead to consumer manipulation are diverse.
-Much of the “successes” of oral manipulations comes from the fact that consumers suffer from cognitive biases that make them likely to believe the misleading promises.
-As we detail in this Section, various biases may motivate consumers to look for, and pay attention to, cues and information that buttresses their desires and preferences.
-Furthermore, cognitive biases lead consumers to ignore unpleasant information, that may serve as warning.
+Much of the “success” of oral manipulations can be attributed to the fact that consumers suffer from cognitive biases that make them likely to believe the misleading promises.
+As detailed in this Section, various biases may motivate consumers to look for and pay attention to those cues and information that reinforce their already existing inclinations and preferences.
+Furthermore, cognitive biases lead consumers to ignore unpleasant information that could otherwise serve as a warning.
 It also makes them more likely to interpret information so that it aligns with their pre-existing beliefs.